-A number of existing documents identify a recommended minimum basic theoretical training for imaging and non-imaging specialists and it would be a reasonable starting point to assume that CASE requirements would be in line with these for ALL entry level practice; for example, the Fetal Anomaly Screening Programme Education and training - GOV.UK (www.gov.uk).
-However, for applications that are technically complex or where differential diagnoses and interpretive, actionable reporting are required, existing CASE learning outcomes (Level 6 or Level 7) (Appendix 1) would need to be met.
+A number of existing documents identify a recommended minimum basic theoretical training for non-imaging specialists and it would be a reasonable starting point to assume that CASE requirements would be in line with these for ALL entry level practice.
+However, for applications that are technically complex, or where differential diagnosis and actionable reporting are required, existing CASE learning outcomes (Level 6 or Level 7) (Appendix 1) would need to be met.
+As a potential future development, these could perhaps be achieved via on-line learning with pre-course assessment.